 LSC-CyFair Art Department

 Lone Star College-CyFair offers foundational and intermediate classes in studio arts and design and are transferrable to most universities.
-Please visit our Visual Communications site for information concerning graphic arts classes and TV and video production.
 For detailed information on our courses, please refer to the LSCS Catalog.

 Students have the opportunity to exhibit their work and view the work of established professional artists at LSC-CyFair's Bosque Gallery.